Joffrey Baratheon

 Joffrey rules with whim and caprice, proving difficult for even his mother to control.
 Sansa becomes imprisoned to his will, and he frequently has his Kingsguard, with the exception of the Hound, beat her when she displeases him.
 When he tries to have her stripped, however, he is stopped by Tyrion.
 Although Joffrey never tries it again, he is determined to eventually have Sansa in his bed whether he marries her or not.
 Joffrey's cruelty and the decreased quality of life at King's Landing due to food shortages and other hardships make Joffrey an unpopular king, and he is nearly killed in a riot sparked by his temper.
 Acting as his temporary Hand, only Tyrion stands up to Joffrey's authority, and the king develops a special hatred for his uncle.
 Tyrion, in return, holds his nephew in contempt, viewing him as a monster.

 During the Battle of the Blackwater, Joffrey wears gilded mail and enameled crimson plate, with a golden lion on his helm, and he carries a new blade, Hearteater.
 The king commands the Three Whores during the battle.
 When Stannis's men begin to attack the gates of King's Landing, Cersei Lannister has Ser Osmund Kettleblack bring the king to the safety of the Red Keep.
 Although this leads many of the gold cloaks to abandon their posts and the Hound's fear of wildfire causes him to flee, Stannis is ultimately defeated by the arrival of Lords Tywin and Mace Tyrell.
 Following the battle, Joffrey rewards many of the survivors in the throne room.
 The king puts aside his betrothal to Sansa and instead promises to wed Margaery Tyrell, Mace's daughter and the widow of Renly.
-He is excused from court after cutting his arm on the Iron Throne.
+He was excused from court after cutting his arm on the Iron Throne.

 Overview